Summary

 "Customer experience cannot truly be good if some are left out or excluded, either intentionally or unintentionally."

-"Designers have the responsibility to include others who have a stake in the work that needs to be done."
+"We have the responsibility to redistribute our power and include those who have a stake in the work we do."

 More Videos